Lucacez/challenge/SOLUTION.md

 The project is divided into two sections: `Smart Contracts` & `Frontend`.

-> The challenge does not explicitly require a frontend, however I've decided to add it anwyway as an extra learning experience for myself.
+> The challenge does not explicitly require a frontend, however I've decided to add it anyway as an extra learning experience for myself.

 ## 🧙‍♂️ Tech used